The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Shell provider: sets PATH in the environment to the supplied value before executing the subshell, does nothing to try and make this live through the shell initialization files.

-#19 Updated by Daniel Pittman about 3 years ago
+#19 Updated by Anonymous about 5 years ago

 - Branch set to https://github.com/daniel-pittman/puppet/tree/feature/2.6.next/4884-an-exec-provider-that-executes-unfiltered-bash-code